 The value of joint Israeli-EBRD investment stood at €956 million as of end of December 2018.
 EBRD finance accounted for €675 million of this total and Israeli investment accounted for €281 million.

 Israeli-EBRD investment has been strong in Romania followed by Poland and Kazakhstan.
-Broken down by sector, 58 per cent of joint Israel-EBRD investment has been focusing on financial institutions, industry, commerce and agribusiness, and sustainable energy.
+Broken down by sector, joint Israel-EBRD investment has been focusing on financial institutions, industry, commerce and agribusiness, and sustainable energy.

 Israeli banks are also involved in the Trade Facilitation Programme, through which the EBRD guarantees the payment of trade finance instruments issued by banks in EBRD countries of operations to foreign confirming banks.
 Through the Programme, the EBRD has supported export and import transactions of Israeli companies.
 Of the over 800 foreign confirming banks and bank branches that participate in the Programme, five are Israeli.